alcy/perf-cal-2020/pcal20.md

 In the cloud, one really needs thoroughly understand how Amazon charges for capacity.
 That involves understanding the cost differentials for reserved instances, demand instances, spot instances and more recently, lambdas microservices.
+(see Figure 4)
 The same goes for Google or Microsoft cloud services.

-As any MBA will atest, it's not really possible to understand cost-benefit analysis without combining measurement with models.
-In this case, performance models like the PDQ models described here.
+As any MBA will attest, it's not really possible to understand cost-benefit analysis without combining measurement with models.
+In this case, capacity models like the PDQ model described here.

-Like I said at the beginning of this piece: simple!
+>(Like I said at the beginning of this piece: simple!) <- need a parting remark here.